acurteman/cryptographic/docs.md

 - Dictionary contents:

-    - "networkName": String, name of the network
+    - "autosaveInterval": Int, duration between autosaves

+    - "baseCredits": Int, the number of credits the network will generate each cycle, which is then multiplied by the number of connected users

+    - "cycleDuration": Int, how many seconds between each game cycle

+    - "gameRunning": Bool, true if game is currently running

+    - "maxFirewallLevel": Int, maximum level for users firewalls

     - "messageLog": Array, contains all network messages in array format

         - message format: [dateTime, "message string"]

-    - "autosaveInterval": Int, duration between autosaves
+    - "minUsers": Int, minimum number of users that need to be connected for the game to start

     - "netSavePath": String, file path for network save file

+    - "netPass": String, password required to join network

     - "netPort": Int, port used to listen

-    - "netPass": String, password required to join network
+    - "networkName": String, name of the network

     - "userList": Dictionary, contains all userInfo dictionaries for users who have joine the network.
 Keys are usernames, values are userInfo dicts

-    - "minUsers": Int, minimum number of users that need to be connected for the game to start

-    - "gameRunning": Bool, true if game is currently running

-    - "cycleDuration": Int, how many seconds between each game cycle

-    - "baseCredits": Int, the number of credits the network will generate each cycle, which is then multiplied by the number of connected users

 ### prefs: Dictionary